eradiate/eradiate/docs/rst/developer_guide/scene_element_guide.rst

    a few precautions to keep in mind:

    * kernel imports must be local to the method;
-   * if a  kernel importis required to build the dictionary, a kernel variant must be selected when it is called (in practice, this means that Eradiate's operational mode must have been selected);
+   * if a  kernel import is required to build the dictionary, a kernel variant must be selected when it is called (in practice, this means that Eradiate's operational mode must have been selected);
    * :meth:`~.SceneElement.kernel_dict`'s signature should allow for the